nsping13/GAN-Steerability-without-optimization/README.md

 ## Principal directions
 Linear principal directions are based on right singular vectors of the SVD on the FC weight matrix. and can be easily extracted by torch.svd() function.
+Here the flags for the first layer paths i.e., all principal directions extracted from the first weight matrix:
 Path | Flag
 ------------ | -------------
 Linear  | 'svd_linear'
 Great circle | 'svd_gcircle'
 Small circle | 'svd_scircle'

+And here all flags relevant for the corresponding paths of other scaales: